Ayesr/Project-4-Real-World-ML-Engineering/README.md

 mlflow/: Experiment tracking and model registry governance.

 # How It Works
-Drift Detection: test_drift.py runs on a schedule or manual trigger, comparing live data against reference distributions.
+- Drift Detection: test_drift.py runs on a schedule or manual trigger, comparing live data against reference distributions.

-Automated Retraining: If drift exceeds defined thresholds, GitHub Actions triggers retrain_pipeline.py.
+- Automated Retraining: If drift exceeds defined thresholds, GitHub Actions triggers retrain_pipeline.py.

-Validation & Registry: The new model is trained, validated, stamped with governance metadata, and registered in MLflow under the @staging alias.
+- Validation & Registry: The new model is trained, validated, stamped with governance metadata, and registered in MLflow under the @staging alias.

-Secure Deployment: Before promotion to @production, the model undergoes a skops type-inspection scan to ensure CVE compliance.
+- Secure Deployment: Before promotion to @production, the model undergoes a skops type-inspection scan to ensure CVE compliance, then serves predictions via the FastAPI interface.

 # Contact & Contribution
 ```Developer: Ayesha Aameer